Chaconine: Treating poisons in potato

-It should be preserved in dark and cold place, but it does not have to be in the fridge.
-It is likely to germinate or degrade when the surrounding is above 20℃.
-As it is mentioned in earlier chapter, heating might not be very effective towards SGAs, therefore, those contain high level of SGAs should be carefully removed.
+It should be preserved in a dark and cold place, but it does not have to be in the fridge.
+It is likely to germinate or degrade when the surrounding is above 20 °C. Heating might not be very effective towards SGAs, therefore, those contain high level of SGAs should be carefully removed.

-Also, if potato is kept in fridge, it increases the amount of sugar.
-And when cooking (such as frying, baking), the toxic compound called acrylamide formed when sugar and amino acids react.
+Also, if potatoes are kept in a fridge, it increases the amount of sugar.
+When cooked, such as frying or baking, acrylamide can form.

-When cooking potato, if it is fried at 210℃ for 10 minutes, the amount of solanine and chaconine decreased to 60% of it original amount.
-If it is fried at 170℃ for 5 minutes, there was no significant change in the amount of solanine and chaconine.
-But if it is fried for 15 minutes at the same temperature, solanine decreased 76.1% and chaconine decomposed 81.5%.
-Thus, the break down of solanine and chaconine are considered to start around 170℃.

-In one research, the solution containing α-solanine and α-chaconine is put into boiled water for 150 minutes, there was no significant decrease in the amount of solanine and chaconine.
+When cooking potatoes, if it is fried at 210 °C for 10 minutes, the amount of solanine and chaconine is reduced to 60% of the original amount.
+If it is fried at 170 °C for 5 minutes, there was no significant change in the amount of solanine and chaconine.
+However, if it is fried for 15 minutes at the same temperature, solanine decreased to 76.1% and chaconine decreased to 81.5%.
+Thus, the break down of solanine and chaconine are considered to start around 170 °C. In another study, a solution containing α-solanine and α-chaconine is put into boiling water for 150 minutes.
+The study found no significant decrease in the amount of solanine and chaconine.
 Therefore, it can be considered that boiling potato is not effective to reduce the amount of solanine and chaconine.

-Also, since glycoalkaloids are soluble in water, it is one of ways to put potato into water for a while so that SGAs dissolve into water.
+Also, since glycoalkaloids are soluble in water, soaking potatoes in water may cause SGAs to dissolve into the water.

-Attempt to make toxin-free potato
+Attempts to make toxin-free potato

 Research was launched in 2015 attempting to make potatoes with no glycoalkaloids by genome editing.

-Because glycoalkaloids heavily affects human health it is necessary to test for the amount present in potatoes, an expense that would be saved if a glycoalkaloid free potato were available, in addition to being a more healthful food.
+Because glycoalkaloids heavily affect human health, it is necessary to test for the amount present in potatoes, an expense that would be saved if a glycoalkaloid-free potato were available, in addition to being a more healthy food.

 Part of the research involves trying to determine what advantage potatoes achieve from producing glycoalkaloids.
-Research has been published suggesting there is little benefits potatoes from the production, though other research questions that conclusion.
+Research has been published suggesting that potatoes benefit little from the production of glycoalkaloids, though other research have questioned that conclusion.